-Answer: Include state funds used in ADAP to meet your match requirement in e.
-State general fund contributions.
+Answer: Include all state funds contributed to ADAP (whether or not they are used to meet your match requirement) in "e.
+State general fund contributions."

 Question: Do we report all of the rebates that we received or just the rebates we invested back in the ADAP?